-The carrying amount of property, plant and equipment and details of the impairment assessment are disclosed in Note 14 to the financial statements.
+The carrying amount of property, plant and equipment at the end of the reporting period are disclosed in Note 14 to the financial statements.

 Key sources of estimation uncertainty

 The key assumptions concerning the future, and other key sources of estimation uncertainty at the end of reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed below.